darlisagc/Open_source_metrics/README.md

 #  Projects Open source metrics

-The Cardano Foundation employs a structured approach to tracking open-source projects using a combination of qualitative and quantitative metrics.
-The framework ensures alignment with the foundation’s goals and sustainability objectives.

-## Metrics Overview

 ## Metrics Overview

 | ID  | Metrics                               | Metric Description                                    | Metric Category                  | Information Availability                          | Collection Method               | Frequency of Data Collection | Location                          |